Dr Dries Smit

 Somerset West, South Africa · dries.epos@gmail.com

-I am a Researcher specialising in reinforcement learning, multi-agent systems, and large language models.
+I am an AI researcher specialising in reinforcement learning, multi-agent systems, and large language models.
 My work focuses on applying these models in the medical and financial domains, designing multi-agent frameworks, improving foundational models, and leading various projects.
 I also led the team behind Laila, a fine-tuned version of Llama 3.1 (405B, 70B, and 8B) that assists biologists by interfacing with real lab equipment.
+My recent achievements include placing 1st out of 1,652 teams in the ARC-AGI-3 Milestone competition with the team at Tufa Labs — for which we built the Duck Harness and were featured on Machine Learning Street Talk — as well as 1st in the ARC-AGI-3 Preview Competition, and 3rd in ARC-AGI-2 out of 1454 teams, underscoring our commitment to high-impact research.
 Currently, I am conducting fundamental AI research in large-scale training and reinforcement learning.

 Experience